Thursday, April 7, 2016

 An item which we checked very closely when I worked with Safe Community concerns following tractor trailers.
 I have been told that some car drivers like to tuck in closely behind a tractor trailer because they believe this saves fuel.
 Don’t do it!!
 First of all, and we measured this, the driver can’t see you unless you are back at least 77 1/2 feet.

 secondly, if you look closely, there are two round objects on the rear axle of the truck.
 These are part of the air brake system and if you should run into them, the resulting explosion of compressed air could blow out your radiator.
 You have been warned !

 Now that winter appears to be over (?) we need to adjust our driving pattern to the existing conditions.
 This happens twice a year, in the spring and in the fall.
 This doesn’t mean speeding up because there is no snow or ice on the road, once again you drive according to conditions.
 With spring rains now it is prudent to slow down and be aware of the danger of skidding when slowing down abruptly or stopping suddenly.
 If your car has ABS brakes (and all the top experts recommend them) you will find that this is easier and much safer.
 Also, with nicer weather, watch for many more pedestrians to be out.
 Safe driving to all!

-Seatbelts on at all times with no exceptions.
-(This tip comes to you from Doug Annett and the Skid Control School at Oakville, Ont. www.skidcontrolschool.com).
+Cover brake when in doubt for improved reaction time. (this tip comes to you from Doug Annett and the Skid Control School at Oakville, Ont.) www.skidcontrolschool.com

 Phone Nos. (a list of valuable numbers to have)